 India’s Supreme Court banned regular firecrackers in 2018 and instituted a two-hour window for the use of eco-friendly firecrackers, but people snubbed rules and used regularly firecrackers across the country anyway.
 Even kids take part in the festivities, often lighting firecrackers in backyards and alleyways.

 Another notable tradition accompanying Diwali is the creation of rangolis.
 Rangoli is used for many other celebrations as well; it is a decorative and auspicious practice for which people make decorative designs with colored sand, flower petals, and grains like rice.
-Often, rangolis can be seen in temples and at the foot of entryways and doors to bring good luck into a household.
+Rangolis can often be seen in temples and at the foot of entryways and doors to bring good luck into a household.

 Women who celebrate

 Many communities in India still shun widowed women and forbid them to celebrate holidays, including Diwali.
-These women, who in many cases were married off young and never received an education, are forced to wear white, cast away, and—because they were married off young— But that’s beginning to change.
-Seen here are groups of widowed women carrying diyas on their heads parading through the streets to commemorate the festival and their participation.
+These women, who in many cases were married off young and never received an education, are forced to wear white and cast away.
+But that’s beginning to change.
+Seen here are groups of widowed women carrying diyas on their heads as they parade through the streets to commemorate the festival and their participation.

 The vibrant color of the marigold flower are considered auspicious and are used to dress front doors and idols for worship.
 Days before the festival itself, people will spend hours creating garlands out of the flowers to share and even sell, which is seen here.